-- $25 non-refundable application fee
+- Completed application for admission, with non-refundable application fee

 - Official college transcript(s) from all institutions attended (if applicable)